syazsolo/sovereignty/README.md

 The colosseum only holds the Ferocious Bout 👑 periodically.
 The date will be well informed to everyone.

-You can pull the PR anytime to build the best `_player` to beat everybody, but a good gladiator knows to hide their design.
-The good gladiator knows to prepare for the future instead of current.
+You can pull the PR anytime to build the best `_player` to beat everybody, but a good gladiator knows to be patient.
+The good gladiator knows to prepare for the future.

 `_rules` evolve based on everyone's creativity.
 I invite discussions & PRs.
 However, the final decision is on me.